kowh-ai/ckan-source/README.md

-CKAN and all services running in one Docker Container
+# CKAN Installation:  all services running in one Docker Container aka: a VM replacement

 * [1.
 Overview](#1-overview)